 How would I describe these gingerbread cookies?
 The first bite is crispy but then the cookie melts in the mouth.
 Not soft, not crunchy hard but crispy and tender.
 Interested?

 In this second post, I have showcase photos on how to read a gingerbread cookie and troubleshoot your problem.
-Yes, absolutely you should understand why your gingerbread cookie looks like the way it does so that you can avoid making the same mistake as you bake.
+Yes, absolutely you should understand why your gingerbread cookie looks the way it does so that you can avoid making the same mistake as you bake.
 Gingerbread cookie dough is pretty flexible and not hard to manage at all when you understand the recipe.

 The recipe yields approximately >2 kilos of cookie dough